Mars Reconnaissance Orbiter spies Schiaparelli crash site

-In March 2017, TGO will perform a series of aerobraking maneuvers to place it into a circular 250-mile (400-kilometer) orbit around Mars later next year.
+In March 2017, the TGO will perform a series of aerobraking maneuvers to place it into a circular 250-mile (400-kilometer) orbit around Mars later next year.

-Once in its intended orbit, TGO will begin its primary science mission to study the atmosphere of Mars – searching for possible indications of life below the surface – and to act as a telecommunications relay station for landers and rovers on Mars, including ExoMars 2020.
+Once in its intended orbit, the TGO will begin its primary science mission to study the atmosphere of Mars – searching for possible indications of life below the surface – and to act as a telecommunications relay station for landers and rovers on Mars, including ExoMars 2020.